Phone

 Homework will be sent home on a Friday.

 There will be a mathematics and literacy for the children to complete.
 Homework should be returned to school the following ThursdayIn addition, children are expected to read their book, and to practise reading and writing the year 1 common exception words every night.
+They should also be reading their Knowledge Organisers and learning key facts from it daily.

 Homework (Year 2)